christiankyle-ching/DigitalWellbeingForWindows/README.md

 3. Re-install the latest version.

 This will remove app usage history, but will mostly fix the issues.
 If the app is still crashing, go to: `%LOCALAPPDATA%/digital-wellbeing/internal-logs`, then send me the `.log` file for the current day when the crash happens.
 This will help me identify the issue.

+### App Icons not showing
+Fetching icons from running apps is a hit or miss.
+For better chances, try running the app in administrator mode. (`Right Click > Run as Administrator`).

 ## Solution Projects (Folders)
 - `DigitalWellbeing.Core` - A class library that has static shared classes among the projects.